 Navigate to the Help → Install New Software… menu and copy in the following link in the Work with field:

 Make sure the Liferay IDE AlloyUI option is checked and finish the installation process.

 Now that the necessary features are installed, follow the steps below to learn how to enable Tern’s code assist features in your project.

 Tern features are enabled on a project-by-project basis.
-By default, Tern is already enabled for Liferay portlet plugins.
+By default, Tern features are already enabled for Liferay portlet plugins.
 For all other project types, you’ll need to follow the steps below:

 Right-click on your project and select Configure → Convert to Tern Project.

-Your project is now configured to use Tern.
+Your project is now configured to use Tern features.
 Now that you have your project configured, you need to enable the modules you want to use for your project.